History of English amateur cricket: Growth of cricket in the schools and universities

 There are few 17th century references to cricket being played at or in the vicinity of schools, but the sport was played by pupils at Eton College and Winchester College by the time of the Commonwealth.
 There is a reference to the game at St Paul's School, London about 1665 concerning John Churchill, 1st Duke of Marlborough, who studied there.

 In his Social History of English Cricket, Derek Birley comments that school cricket was "alive and well during the interregnum" (1649–1660) and speculates that the game "must have been known to every schoolboy in the south-east" of England.
 However, he doubts that the sport at this time was part of any school's curriculum.
 Apart from Eton and Westminster School, all schools in the 17th century had local intakes and no class segregation.
 Therefore, the sons of rich and poor families played together.

 In 1706, William Goldwin (1682–1747) published his Musae Juveniles, which included a Latin poem called In Certamen Pilae (On a Ball Game).
 This has 95 lines and is about a rural cricket match.
 Goldwin himself attended Eton and then graduated to King's College, Cambridge in 1700.
 It is almost certain that he encountered cricket at both establishments.
-There is a reference to cricket at Cambridge University in 1710 while Samuel Johnson recorded that he played cricket at Oxford University in 1729.
+There is a reference to cricket at Cambridge University in 1710, while Samuel Johnson recorded that he played the game at Oxford University in 1729.
 In 1760, the Reverend James Woodforde played for "the Winchester against the Eaton (sic)" at Oxford.

 Horace Walpole entered Eton in 1726 and later wrote that "playing cricket as well as thrashing bargemen was common".
 The Sackville family which produced the Dukes of Dorset, most notably the 3rd Duke, sent its sons to Westminster, the 1st Duke studying there at the end of the 17th century; and it was through playing cricket at school that the game became a Sackville family tradition.